isomerpages/moe-sls/_partners/Events/SLS Pitch Day 2022.md

  All proposals will be reviewed by representatives from various MOE divisions and the shortlisted teams will present their proposal to a panel of senior management.

-The product pitch will be in the form of a live pitch (and/or a demo) to be made within 20 minutes, inclusive of set-up and Q&A.
+The product pitch will be in the form of a live pitch (and/or a demo) to be made within 20 minutes, inclusive of set-up and Q&amp;A.

 Selected proposals will be followed up on for further exploration by MOE.